kristianmandrup/timespan/README.md

 You can also use Range#intersect from *sugar-high* gem to test intersection of time ranges ;)

+The duration range by default supports the following units: [seconds, minutes, hours, days, weeks, months, years]

+You can subclass the DurationRange to supply your own list of time units to fit your particular scenario.

+This gem comes with two subclasses:

+`ShortDurationRange` and `LongDurationRange`

+They both override the method `#allowed_units` to provide a particular list:

+`ShortDurationRange` supports time ranges less than a day, whereas `LongDurationRange` only supports time ranges of a day or more.

 ## Client side helpers

 This gem now includes som javascript assets to assist in performing date and timespan (duration) calculations on the client side also: